Gaslighting

-Gaslighting is the subjective experience of having one's reality repeatedly questioned by another.
-A colloquialism, the term derives from the title of the 1944 American film Gaslight, which was based on the 1938 British theatre play Gas Light by Patrick Hamilton, though the term did not gain popular currency in English until the mid-2010s.
-A 2022 Washington Post report described it as a "trendy buzzword" that is "often used incorrectly by people referring to simple disagreements [...] that don’t meet gaslighting’s historical definition", leading to expert concerns about the term becoming diluted.
+Gaslighting is the manipulation of someone into questioning their perception of reality.
+The term derives from the 1944 film Gaslight and became popular in the mid-2010s.

+Some mental health experts have expressed concern that the term has been used too broadly.
+In 2022, The Washington Post described it as an example of therapy speak, arguing it had become a buzzword improperly used to describe ordinary disagreements.

 Etymology

-The term derives from the title of the 1944 American film Gaslight, a remake of the 1940 British film of the same name, which in turn is based on the 1938 thriller play Gas Light.
-Set among London's elite during the Victorian era, it portrays a seemingly genteel husband using lies and manipulation to isolate his heiress wife and persuade her that she is mentally unwell so that he can steal from her.
-The title refers to the gas lighting of the house, which seems to waver whenever the husband leaves his wife alone at home.
-The term "gaslighting" itself is neither in the screenplay nor mentioned in the film in any context.
+The term originates in the 1938 British play Gas Light by Patrick Hamilton.
+The play was adapted into a 1940 film in the UK, Gaslight, which was remade in the US as the 1944 film Gaslight.
+Set among London's elite during the Victorian era, Gas Light and its adaptations portray a seemingly genteel husband using lies and manipulation to isolate his heiress wife and persuade her that she is mentally ill so that he can steal from her.
+When the husband is absent from the house, the gaslights dim, which usually happens when someone somewhere else in the house lights a lamp, causing the gas pressure to drop; when the wife asks the servants, they tell her that nobody else is in the house.
+Unknown to all of them is that the husband is upstairs searching the rooms for jewels.

-The first use of the gerund form, gaslighting, was by The New York Times in a 1995 column by Maureen Dowd.
+The gerund form gaslighting does not appear in the play or films.
+It was first used in the 1950s, particularly in the episode of The Burns and Allen Show.
+In The New York Times, it was first used in a 1995 column by Maureen Dowd.
 According to the American Psychological Association in 2021, gaslighting "once referred to manipulation so extreme as to induce mental illness or to justify commitment of the gaslighted person to a psychiatric institution".
-Largely an obscure or esoteric term until gaining traction in the mid-2010s – The Times only used it nine additional times in the following twenty years – it has broadly seeped into the English lexicon since, and is now used more generally.
-Merriam-Webster defines it as "psychological manipulation" to make someone question their "perception of reality" leading to "dependenc[e] on the perpetrator".

-The term has received a number of notable recognitions.
-The American Dialect Society named gaslight as the "most useful" new word of 2016.
-Oxford University Press named gaslighting as a runner-up in its list of the most popular new words of 2018.
+It remained obscure — The New York Times used it only nine times in the following 20 years — until the 2010s, when it seeped into the English lexicon.
+Merriam-Webster defines gaslighting as "psychological manipulation" to make someone question their "perception of reality" leading to "dependence on the perpetrator".
+The American Dialect Society named gaslight the most useful new word of 2016.
+Oxford University Press named it a runner-up in its list of the most popular new words of 2018.

 In self-help and amateur psychology

 Gaslighting is a term used in self-help and amateur psychology to describe a dynamic that can occur in personal relationships (romantic or parental) and in workplace relationships.
-Gaslighting involves two parties; the "gaslighter", who persistently puts forth a false narrative, and the "gaslighted", who struggles to maintain their individual autonomy.
+Gaslighting involves two parties: the "gaslighter", who persistently puts forth a false narrative in order to manipulate, and the "gaslighted", who struggles to maintain their individual autonomy.
 Gaslighting is typically effective only when there is an unequal power dynamic or when the gaslighted has shown respect to the gaslighter.

 Gaslighting is different from genuine relationship disagreement, which is both common and important in relationships.
 Gaslighting is distinct in that: